rmqlife/rmqlife.github.io/_posts/2020-10-16-gnome-settings.md

 - Chinese: Sogou Pinyin 搜狗拼音
 - Japanese: Mozc

 Mozc uses F7 to overwrtite Katakana.
+Remember to put English Keyboard as primary input method so that you can use ctrl+blank to toggle it with others.
+And ctrl+shift can toggle between others.